CONSORTIUM GARR ASSOCIATION

 - The members are classified as:

-b) ordinary - Public Bodies or other stakeholders of interest to the Consortium, who join the Consortium in the manner described in the following article.
+- ordinary members: Public Bodies or other stakeholders of interest to GARR, who join the Association in the manner described in the following article sharing its purpose and objectives;

-- Organisations wishing to join as Associates of the Consortium must make a written request addressed to the Chairman.
+- Organisations wishing to join as an ordinary member of GARR must send a written request addressed to the Chairman.

-- The application for admission is approved by the General Assembly with the unanimity of the promoters, upon the resolution by the Board of Directors, who determines the amount of the participation in the capital base for the new associate.
+- The application for admission is approved by the members Assembly with the unanimity of the founding members upon the resolution of the Board of Directors, who determines the amount of the participation in the capital base for the new member.

-- The decision to admit the new associate is effective after the new Member has paid the fee and fulfilled any further agreed obligations.
+- The decision to admit the new ordinary member become effective only after the new Member has paid the fee and fulfilled any further agreed obligations.

 Art.
 12 – Exclusion of a member

-- The measure of exclusion is resolved by the Assembly, as proposed by the Board of Directors, against the Member who:
+- The measure of exclusion is resolved by the Assembly, as proposed by the Board of Directors, of a founding or ordinary member, and by the Board of Directors towards the member, who:

 - The measure of exclusion shall be communicated in writing to the entity concerned and effective from the day following the communication.

-- The excluded member is not entitled to a refund of the membership fee, contributions, transfers or any results obtained by the Consortium, except where authorised by of the Board of Directors.
+- The excluded member is not entitled to a refund of the membership fee, contributions, transfers or any results obtained by GARR, except where authorised by of the Board of Directors.

 - The excluded member must still fulfil the obligations agreed during its membership in the Association.